-- 1) A record of the bullying/harassment incident will be kept in the perpetrator's file. - A variety of sanctions may be used, including withdrawal from social areas at break and lunchtimes, detentions, fixed term exclusion and permanent exclusions. - 3) A Positive Behaviour Plan will be discussed and introduced to help teach the perpetrator - 4) This record will remain on the pupil's record for the duration of their school placement.
+- 1) A record of the bullying/harassment incident will be kept in the perpetrator's file. - 2) A variety of sanctions may be used, including withdrawal from social areas at break and lunchtimes, detentions, suspensions and permanent exclusions. - 3) A Positive Behaviour Plan will be discussed and introduced to help teach the perpetrator - 4) This record will remain on the student's record for the duration of their school placement.